HomeSpan/HomeSpan/docs/README.md

 * Integrated access to the ESP32's on-chip Remote Control peripheral for easy generation of IR and RF signals
 * Dedicated classes to control one- and two-wire addressable RGBW LEDs and LED strips
 * Extensively-commented Tutorial Sketches taking you from the very basics of HomeSpan through advanced HomeKit topics
-* Additional examples and projects showcasing advanced real-world implementations of HomeSpan
+* Additional examples and projects showcasing real-world implementations of HomeSpan
 * A complete set of documentation explaining every aspect of the HomeSpan API

 ### For the HomeSpan End-User